 I know your secret, uh, pain point!

-Still on the matter of recruiting, I just finished reading an article on LinkedIn by a recruitment specialist and “INfluencer”, followed by the comments, offering, as to be expected, a totally different but very reasonable HR rationale.
-I like reading these articles and their comments because the insight is always good for the taking, elaborating on and re-sharing (echo chamber, here I come), even when not needed immediately.
+Still on the matter of recruiting, I just finished reading an article on LinkedIn by a recruitment specialist and “INfluencer”, followed by the comments, offering, as to be expected, a different but equally reasonable HR rationale.
+I like reading these articles and their comments because the insight is good for the taking, elaborating on and (echo chamber, here I come) sharing.

 Personally, I’d use a different approach.
-Use psychology and emotional intelligence (know your contact and their environment), show proof of win, experience, and/or adaptability, expression, culture, motivation and know a bit about the company and its market position.
-What better way to showcase a candidate’s value-add, even for a Millennial“ “Gen Zer” … “Millennial” is so last year!
+Use psychology and emotional intelligence (know your contact and their environment), show proof of success, experience, adaptability, expression, culture and motivation.
+Knowing a bit about the company and its market position helps as well.